sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 when you are looking at an ANOVA table, it helps to remember that each of those *F*-tests corresponds to a *pair* of models that are being compared.
 Of course, this leads naturally to the question of *which* pair of models is being compared.
-Thit is the fundamental difference between ANOVA Types 1, 2 and 3: each one corresponds to a different way of choosing the model pairs for the tests.
+This is the fundamental difference between ANOVA Types 1, 2 and 3: each one corresponds to a different way of choosing the model pairs for the tests.